gnicol/GitSwarm/perforce_swarm/doc-ee/raketasks/backup_restore.md

 sudo gitswarm-rake gitswarm:backup:create
 ```

-Also you can choose what should be backed up by adding the environment
+You can choose what should be backed up by adding the environment
 variable `SKIP`.
-Available options: `db`, `uploads` (attachments),
+Available options: `db`, `uploads` (attachments), and
 `repositories`.
 Use a comma to specify several options at the same time.

 ```